 - Ability to teach English to KS5

-- Knowledge of the requirements of the National Curriculum
+- Knowledge and understanding of the requirements of the National Curriculum to Key Stage 5

 - An understanding of recent curriculum / learning developments

-- An understanding of the strategies required to motivate and enthuse all students across the ability range as part of a whole school approach to raising achievement
+- An understanding and experience of the strategies required to motivate and enthuse all students across the ability range as part of a whole school approach to raising achievement

 - An understanding of the processes and techniques required to assess, record and report students’ learning effectively